Equator Prize 2017

 Nature for development

-This year’s Equator Prize winners will feature innovative solutions related to protecting, restoring and/or sustainably managing nature to achieve local sustainable development, such as food security, water security, sustainable jobs and livelihoods, and disaster risk reduction.
+This year’s Equator Prize winners feature innovative solutions related to protecting, restoring and/or sustainably managing nature to achieve local sustainable development, such as food security, water security, sustainable jobs and livelihoods, and disaster risk reduction.
 Crosscutting issues include advocacy for land and water rights, social and environmental justice, and gender equality.
-The selection of winners will emphasize replicability and scalability of community initiatives to achieve progress on the Sustainable Development Goals (SDGs).
+The selection of winners emphasized replicability and scalability of community initiatives to achieve progress on the Sustainable Development Goals (SDGs).